Mesothelioma Facts & Information

 In addition to mesothelioma information, asbestos has also been shown to cause lung cancer, asbestosis, and many other serious health conditions.

-Symptoms of mesothelioma vary depending on what type of the asbestos cancer a person is diagnosed with.
-If you have ever been exposed to asbestos, either on the job or secondhand, you should talk to a doctor if you experience any of the following symptoms:
+Mesothelioma symptoms vary depending on what type of the asbestos cancer a person is diagnosed with.
+If you have a history of asbestos exposure, either on the job or secondhand, you should talk to a doctor and receive professional medical advice if you experience any of the following symptoms:

 - Shortness of breath